J77M/stuffy-nose-recognition/README.md

 # stuffy-nose-recognition
 Trained neural network for recognizing speaking with stuffy nose. <br />
-Extension : real time recognition on 2 seconds frames.
+Extension : real time recognition on 2 seconds frames.<br />
 Model was trained only on data from one person (me), so there is possibility to record data and train model. <br />
 Also record new data and train model if demand is smaller frame (more real time recognition).<br />
 (There was extension in training process, instead of training on recording data, to train on analysed wav files, but results on real time were about 60% accuracy, so feel free to try and improve)<br />